Sokrates1989/task-completion-detector/docs/USAGE.md

   - If enabled, the tool uses `osascript display notification` to post messages to Notification Center.
   - If you do not see notifications, open System Settings → Notifications, find your terminal application, and allow alerts/banners for it.

+- **Windows notifications:**
+  - If enabled, the tool uses PowerShell to send Windows toast notifications.
+  - For enhanced notifications, install the BurntToast module: `Install-Module -Name BurntToast -Scope CurrentUser`
+  - If you do not see notifications, check that Focus Assist is not blocking them, and open Action Center (Win+A) to see if notifications were delivered silently.

 For low-level configuration details and troubleshooting, see `docs/INSTALL.md`.